I have much love for NaNoWriMo.

-This year, I used NaNoWriMo as motivation to complete my third Nephos novella (Nephella?) which I had started writing in October.
+This year, I used NaNoWriMo as motivation to complete my third Nephos novella (Nephella?) which I started writing in October.
 The Nephella is the final story for my upcoming short story collection - not to mention the titular story - so it had to be finished asap!

 Happily, I wrote 'THE END' last Saturday, bowing out of NaNoWriMo with 27,004 words.
-I considered carrying on, finding anything else to write so I could get closer to 50k, but I was keen to dive into the editing.
+I considered carrying on, finding anything else to write so I could get closer to 50k, but I was keen to dive into editing.

 The editing is ongoing but I'm making progress.